Photo by Tech Daily

 - Public: This allows anyone on the internet to see your full name, the full name of the recipient, and the payment reason you state in the note.

-- Friends: Only your Venmo friends and Venmo friends of the recipient will see the above information.
+- Friends: Only your Venmo friends and Venmo friends of the recipient will see the above details.

 - Private: Only you and the recipient will see the transaction.
 You’ll see the above information, plus the payment amount.